-&lt;sup>1 O.C.G.A. § 15-24-2; provided, however that a failure by an agency to follow the protocol shall not constitute an affirmative or other defense to prosecution of a sexual assault, preclude the admissibility of evidence, nor shall a failure by an agency to follow the protocol give rise to a civil cause of action.
+O.C.G.A. § 15-24-2; provided, however that a failure by an agency to follow the protocol shall not constitute an affirmative or other defense to prosecution of a sexual assault, preclude the admissibility of evidence, nor shall a failure by an agency to follow the protocol give rise to a civil cause of action.

-&lt;sup>2 Defined as a trained sexual assault victim advocate working with a Georgia certified sexual assault center
+2 Defined as a trained sexual assault victim advocate working with a Georgia certified sexual assault center

-- Being available to victims and families 24 hours a day, 7 days a week via a 24-hour crisis line staffed by trained community advocates - Providing services to victims and families that are sensitive to the unique barriers and special considerations that diverse victims encounter in reporting sexual assault crimes - Providing options to victims so that they may make informed decisions - Supporting victims who choose to report to law enforcement by providing a link to eliminate barriers effecting the victim's participation in the criminal justice process - Maintaining victim confidentiality - Offering services to non-reporting victims and assisting if and when the victim decides to report
+- Providing services to victims and families that are sensitive to the unique barriers and special considerations that diverse victims encounter in reporting sexual assault crimes - Providing options to victims so that they may make informed decisions - Supporting victims who choose to report to law enforcement by providing a link to eliminate barriers affecting the victim's participation in the criminal justice process - Maintaining victim confidentiality - Offering services to non-reporting victims and assisting if and when the victim decides to report